Amirroid/Amirroid/README.md

-<h1>Hi, I'm Amirreza Gholami! 👋</h1>
+## Hi, I'm Amirreza Gholami!

-Just a Developer Who Has No Clue About Android
+Just a developer who honestly has no clue about Android.

 ## About Me

-Hey!
-I'm Amirreza — I really love learning new things...
+I love learning new stuff...
 but for some reason, I just can't.

 That's it.
 That's the bio.